 OK, so Fitbit hasn't actually announced the third generation of this popular smartwatch just yet.
 But I can dream, right?
 And this is my wish list for what I hope it includes.

 Essentially, the perfect Versa 3 would be a hybrid between the Fitbit Versa 2 and the Fitbit Charge 4, which was recently launched.
-The Charge 4 is a fitness band, not a smartwatch, so it doesn't have a large screen, access to apps, and lots of smartphone notification-related features.
+The Charge 4 is a fitness band, not the best smartwatch, so it doesn't have a large screen, access to apps, and lots of smartphone notification-related features.
 But it does include features the Versa is missing, like Active Zone Minutes (though those are coming to the Versa sometime in the near future) and built-in GPS.

 Both the Versa 2 and the Charge 4 are viable options if you want something today.
 But for those who want to wait for the next-generation device to upgrade or before jumping into the Fitbit world, here's hoping Fitbit considers these five features in its next smartwatch design.